Interactions Dashboard¶

 -

-Make the necessary changes and click Save & Apply.
+Make the necessary changes and select Save & Apply.

-A confirmation message is displayed, and the filter is updated.
+A confirmation message appears, and updates the filter.

 Copy Filter¶

-A confirmation is displayed and a copy of the filter is created.
+A confirmation appears and creates a copy of the filter.

 Mark as Default¶